-This Is Why Your Dog Is Always Licking His Paws
+This Is Why Your Dog Is Always Licking and Chewing His Paws

 When your dog licks his paws, it may simply be an act of personal grooming, or it could be a sign of a serious health condition.
 Here are all the potential reasons for the behavior, and what to do if you think there might be an underlying health issue.